 Each country in Europe has these friendly accommodations in varying degrees of abundance, facilities, and service.
-While we commonly refer to them as bed-and-breakfasts, some include breakfast and some don't.
-They have different names from country to country, but all have one thing in common: They satisfy the need for a place to stay that gives you the privacy of a hotel and the comforts of home at a price you can afford.
+While I commonly refer to all of them as bed-and-breakfasts, some include breakfast and some don’t.
+They have different names from country to country, but all have one thing in common: They satisfy the need for an affordable place to stay that gives you the privacy of a hotel while keeping you closer to the everyday life of the culture you came to experience.

 While information on more established places is available in many budget-travel guidebooks, the best leads are often found locally, through tourist information offices, or even from the man waiting for his bus or selling apples.
-Especially in the British Isles, each B&B host has a network of favorites and can happily set you up in a good B&B at your next stop.
+Especially in the British Isles, many B&B hosts have a network of favorites and can happily set you up in a good B&B at your next stop.

 Many times, the information is brought to you.
 I’ll never forget struggling off the plane on my arrival in Santorini.
 Fifteen women were begging me to spend the night.
 Thrilled, I made a snap decision and followed the most attractive offer to a very nice budget accommodation.

-The "part of the family" element of a B&B stay is determined entirely by you.
+Even though B&Bs are family-run, it doesn’t mean you have to feel pressure to become “part of the family.”
 Chatty friendliness is not forced on guests.
 Depending on my mood and workload, I am often very businesslike and private during my stay.
 On other occasions, I join the children in the barn for the sheep-shearing festivities.

 B&Bs by Region

 The British Isles

 While you can find good family-run accommodations in any European country, the best ones are in Great Britain and Ireland.
 B&Bs in the British Isles typically have several rooms and are run by a charming couple or family (I generally avoid B&Bs run by owners who live offsite).
 Amenities like free Wi-Fi and an in-room tea kettle (with tea and coffee supplies) are standard.